Bioinformatics

 ■Learning objectives

-1. Understand basic principles in biological sequence analyses.
+1. Understand the fundamental principles of biological sequence analysis.

 ■Grading policy

-In addition to sufficient attendance to the lecture, students must complete an assignment to get credit for the course.
-Activity in the lectures and tutorials: 50%; An assignment 50%.
+In addition to sufficient attendance to the lecture, student must complete an assignment to get credit for the course.
+Activity in the lectures and tutorials: 50%; an assignment 50%.

 ■Lecture Plan